PROFILE

 framework for saving and managing part of the

-country’s oil wealth and a comprehensive effort
+country's oil wealth, and a comprehensive effort

 to reduce poverty.
+In 2007, the government

 Trade and Investment

-With investments estimated at $11 billion,
+With investments estimated at over $12

-the United States is the largest cumulative
+billion, the United States is the largest

-bilateral foreign investor in Equatorial Guinea.
+cumulative bilateral foreign investor in

-In 2003, 74% of U.S. exports to Equatorial
+Equatorial Guinea.
+In 2003, 74% of U.S. exports

-Guinea consisted of energy sector-related
+to Equatorial Guinea consisted of energy

-transportation and machinery equipment.
-The
+sector-related transportation and machinery

-United States' main import from Equatorial
+equipment.
+The United States' main import from

-Guinea is petroleum (99% of imports in 2003).
-In
+Equatorial Guinea is petroleum (99% of imports

-1999, the European Union (EU) imported $281.7
+in 2003).
+In 1999, the European Union (EU)

-million in goods from Equatorial Guinea, 89% of
+imported $281.7 million in goods from Equatorial

-Union exported $104 million to Equatorial
+timber.
+The European Union exported $104 million

-Guinea.
-Approximately 20% of these exports were
+to Equatorial Guinea.
+Approximately 20% of these

-oil and gas-related, and the remaining 80%
+exports were oil and gas-related, and the

-ranged from agricultural products to clothing to
+remaining 80% ranged from agricultural products

-used cars.
+to clothing to used cars.

 Infrastructure